qwc-services/qwc-services.github.io/src/QuickStart.md

 - [Configuring the services](configuration/../configuration/ServiceConfiguration.md)
 - [Set resource permissions](configuration/ResourcesPermissions.md)

-## Running QWC2 as a standalone viewer
+## Running QWC as a standalone viewer

-If you don't need the advanced functionalities provided by `qwc-services` or want to integrate QWC2 in another environment, you can run QWC2 as a standalone viewer.
+If you don't need the advanced functionalities provided by `qwc-services` or want to integrate QWC in another environment, you can run QWC as a standalone viewer.

-To work with QWC2, you will need a minimal development environment consisting of [git](https://git-scm.com/), [node](https://nodejs.org/) and [yarn](https://yarnpkg.com).
+To work with QWC, you will need a minimal development environment consisting of [git](https://git-scm.com/), [node](https://nodejs.org/) and [yarn](https://yarnpkg.com).
 You will also need a running QGIS Server instance which serves your projects.

 The fastest way to get started is by cloning the stock application:
 ```bash